Liturgical Handbook of the Russian Orthodox Church Abroad

-In the course of our broadest liturgical life, we bless many different foods within the temple.
-Apart from the bread and wine which are offered in the Eucharist and become the True Body and Precious Blood of our Saviour, we also bless other breads (e.g. at regular festal Vigils), sweet broads (e.g. at Transfiguration), honey, fruit, kutia (the spiced grains prepared for memorial services), eggs at Pascha, etc. The majority of these foods are blessed within the Nave as a part of the Liturgical rites.
+In the course of our liturgical life, we bless many different foods within the temple.
+Apart from the bread and wine that are offered in the Eucharist and become the True Body and Precious Blood of our Saviour, we also bless other breads (e.g. at regular festal Vigils), sweetened breads (e.g. at Transfiguration), honey, fruit, kutia (the spiced grains prepared for memorial services), eggs at Pascha, etc. The majority of these foods are blessed within the Nave as a part of the liturgical rites.

 It is essential to remember, however, that such blessed foods are not to be brought into the Holy Altar.
-The only foods or drinks ever brought into the Holy Altar are:
+The only foods or liquids ever brought into the Holy Altar are:

 - Wine (whether chalice wine, or wine to be poured during the marriage service)